Pungo Lake

-Pungo Lake is a freshwater lake in Washington County and Hyde County, North Carolina.
+Pungo Lake is a shallow freshwater lake in Washington County and Hyde County, North Carolina.
 The lake has an area of about 2,800 acres, and is one of the five largest freshwater lakes in the state.
 It is the smallest of the Pocosin Lakes.

 Physical characteristics

-Pungo Lake is a black water lake, with no submerged vegetation due to the fact that sunlight can not penetrate its waters.
+Pungo Lake is a blackwater lake, with no submerged vegetation due to the fact that sunlight cannot penetrate its waters.
 The lake is believed to have formed after a ground fire burned peat deposits, creating a large depression which filled with rainwater.
+The dark water makes the lake appear deeper than it is, though the deepest pits are only about 6’ in depth.

 History

 The lake was named after the Machapunga people.
-There were attempts to drain the lake in the 1840s and 1850s, and it was connected to Pungo River via canal, but there have never been any major settlements around it.
-The soil surrounding the lake is too peat-rich to be used for agriculture.
+There were attempts to drain the lake in the 1840s and 1850s via ditches dug by enslaved workers, and it was connected to the Pungo River via a canal.
+This reduced water levels by about five feet—nearly half of the historical depth.
+In the mid-twentieth century, additional canals were added to the west of the lake as the region was logged, but there have never been any major settlements around it.
+Much of the soil surrounding the lake is too peat-rich to be used for agriculture.
+Around 1200 acres of bordering farmland are cooperatively managed by farmers and the Refuge, with 20% of the corn and winter wheat acreage left standing for overwintering wildlife each year.